int-brain-lab/prior-localization/README.md

 # Prior Localization
-The repository provides the code associated with the paper \emph{Brain-wide representations of prior information in mouse decision-making}.
+The repository provides the code associated with the paper *Brain-wide representations of prior information in mouse decision-making*.

 ## Dependencies
 The code has been tested on Ubuntu 20.04 and 22.04, Rocky Linux 8.8 and OSX 13.4.1, using Python 3.8, 3.9 and 3.10.